 The SENDCo will lead at least one staff professional development meeting per term to provide training to Class Teachers based upon the identified needs or updates in SEND provision.
 Support Staff attend staff training led by the SENDCo every half term.
-This training is developed based upon the needs of the staff and the school.
+This training is developed based upon the needs of the staff and the school

-5.10 Securing equipment and facilities
+Securing equipment and facilities

-We ensure that pupils have access to appropriate facilities and equipment when required.
+We ensure that pupils have access to appropriate facilities and equipment when required and may apply for funding to help facilitate this if needed.
+Examples of equipment and facilities used throughout the year include: